shadanan/py4ds/p7519/index.md

 **_Note: The [problem.py](problem.py) doesn't exist yet!
 After clicking the link above, click "Create File"._**

-In [Read CSV as List of Dictionaries](../p6897/index.md), we wrote a function that reads a CSV file and returns it as a list of dictionaries.
+In [Problem p6897 - Read CSV as List of Dictionaries](../p6897/index.md), we wrote a function that reads a CSV file and returns it as a list of dictionaries.

 In this problem, we will write a function that takes a list of dictionaries that represent [salaries](../data/salaries.csv), and select those rows where the salary column is more than $100,000.